-When looking at a Kindle e-reader listing, whether it's on Amazon's website, or on a different retailer's site, you'll often see 'includes special offers' in the title or item description.
-Choose without special offers and the price will jump up £10 / $20.
+When looking at a Kindle ereader listing, whether it's on Amazon's website, or a different retailer, you'll often see 'includes special offers' in the title or item description.
+Choose 'without special offers' and the price will jump up by around £10 / $20.

 Essentially, these Special Offers act as Amazon-based screensaver-style advertisements on your Kindle device.
 So when you pop your Kindle on from sleep mode you'll see an ad for a book on Amazon's Kindle store, or maybe a third party ad.

 Annoying right?
 Actually, the Special Offers aren't as bothersome as they may initially sound.
 You can swipe the ad away easily (no trying to find the tiny X icon here) and get on with your reading straight away.

 When in sleep mode, the ads cycle on the screen, but they're not illuminated and they don't seem to consume any power.
 They don't slow anything down when powering on the device after shutdown either.
 The ads are replaced with generic artwork if you have them removed.

 Seeing as these ads doesn't interfere with the experience at all, so for most it's probably not worth spending the extra money to block them.
 You may even get pointed towards sales that you would be interested in.
 If you really don't like them though, you can always pay the difference at a later date to get them removed.
 So, it makes sense to opt for the cheaper 'includes special offers' option first and then decide if they really are an inconvenience you want removed at a later date.

 Get daily insight, inspiration and deals in your inbox

 Get the hottest deals available in your inbox plus news, reviews, opinion, analysis and more from the TechRadar team.